Punta Cometa, Oaxaca | An Elevated Sunset in Mazunte

 Allow yourself to fully take in the serenity of the ethereal ridges of Punta Cometa.
 Then point your attention back to the sea, the setting sun, and the layers of waves rhythmically flowing in and out over the beach.
 It’s like a form of meditation, assuming you can block out the crowd of 30 of your closet strangers nearby.

-Also called Cerro Sagrado, or Sacred Hill, Punta Cometa has a long history as a healing site.
-In pre-Hispanic times it was used as a ceremonial center.
-And local rumor states that the Aztecs buried treasure here.
+Also called Cerro Sagrado, or Sacred Hill, Punta Cometa has a history as a sacred site.
+In Mesoamerica it was used as a ceremonial center.
+And rumor says the Aztecs buried treasure here.

 With 180-degree views of the ocean, it was also a strategic site for the Aztecs who built a small stone wall.
-A portion of the wall, called Corral Piedra, remains.
+A portion of the wall, called Corral Piedra, remains today.

 Look around!
 The moon is rising.
 Clear blue waves are carving the rocks.
 And frigate birds are gliding through the sky just above your head.